π Quick Answer

-Variable 3, Packaging.
-PET plastic clamshells trap moisture and humidity.
-The microgreens at the bottom of the clamshell start rotting before the ones on top wilt.
-Biodegradable plant-fiber packaging breathes, moisture evaporates evenly, no rot-pocket.
-Modest but real difference.
+6. Breathable packaging.
+PET plastic clamshells trap humidity, and the greens at the bottom of the container start rotting before the ones on top even wilt.
+Biodegradable plant-fiber packaging breathes, so moisture evaporates evenly and no rot-pocket forms.
+The packaging is also compostable, which is a side benefit, but the main reason we use it is shelf life.

 - Keep them in the original container.
 Our biodegradable containers are designed for breathability.
 Transferring to plastic bags or sealed plastic containers traps moisture and shortens life.